brianrice2/pitchfork/README.md

 docker run -e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY pitchfork run.py load_data
 ```

 By default, this will download the original data to `data/raw/P4KxSpotify.csv` and then upload into the S3 bucket `s3://2021-msia423-rice-brian/raw/P4KxSpotify.csv`.

-Alternative paths can be configured with `--local_path` or `--s3path`.
-Instead of uploading to S3, you may download from S3 by including the flag `--download`.
-Finally, `pandas` may be used to read the data by including `--pandas` (and optionally `--sep <VALUE>`).
+Optional arguments:

+- `--local_path` and `--s3path` for configuring alternative paths
+- `--download` flag for downloading instead of uploading
+- `--pandas` flag for uploading or downloading using `pandas`
+  - `--sep` for specifying a different separator (default "," as the dataset is CSV-formatted)

 ### 2. Initialize the database

 #### Configure environment variables

 The database can be created and configured differently depending on the values of a few environment variables.
-Again, I recommend sourcing from a secret config file in `config/local/`
+Again, I recommend sourcing from a secret config file in `config/local/`.

 ```bash
 export MYSQL_USER="MY_USERNAME"